(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See

 When interest is earned under a compounding model, the interest is not paid out.
 Instead, interest earned is added to the principal balance of the investment.

-When calculating the next interest payment, they use the new and higher principal.
+When calculating the next interest payment, they use the new and higher principle.
 Compounding can be done for any length of time, including constantly, daily, weekly, monthly, quarterly, semi-annually, and annually.

 For this example and comparison purposes, the interest will be calculated quarterly for one year as it was in the simple interest example above.